TinnyTerr/better-badges/README.md

 2. Copy the text and go to settings > themes then open themes folder button.

-3. Make sure that show file extentions are on and create a new text file
+3. Make sure that show file name extentions are (in file explorer, at the top, hit view then check view file name extentions)on and create a new text file

 4. Change the name of the text file to `BetterBadges.css` including removing the `.txt` from the end